Automated Lay Language Summarization of Biomedical Scientific Reviews: Experiments

 \subsubsection{Human evaluation}

-Table \ref{result_human_evaluation} lists the human evaluation result.
-Intriguingly, human evaluators rated the model-generated summaries with comparable or even higher scores for all the four perspectives, and for both abstract A and B. While further studies with larger numbers of human annotators and more articles would be required to demonstrate this conclusively, the current study provides preliminary evidence of the acceptability of automatically-generated plain language summaries to human readers without specific biomedical expertise.
+Table \ref{result_human_evaluation} shows the human evaluation results.
+Intriguingly, human evaluators rated the model-generated summaries with comparable or even higher scores for all the four aspects, and for both abstract A and B. The average Kendall’s coefficient \cite{sen1968estimates} for the two biomedical abstracts among all evaluators' inter-rater aggrement is 0.62.
+Kendall’s coefficient ranges from -1 to 1, indicating low to high association.
+Considering the subjectivity of the rating task, this number indicated high human agreement for the tasks.
+While larger scale study is required, this work provides preliminary evidence that automatically-generated plain language summaries are readable and interpretable to non-expert human readers.